Better than Retinol for Wrinkles

 EGF works deep within the skin layers at the cellular level to nourish skin as a protein rather than exfoliate the surface as a harsh acid.
 Using exfoliants and harsh retinol products often can cause skin thinning and dryness despite the temporary smoothness.

-However, after treating your skin to an EGF-rich serum, your skin is healthier, less prone to dryness and UV damage, which is the most common cause of skin aging(1,4).
+However, after treating your skin to an EGF-rich serum and cream, your skin is healthier, less prone to dryness and UV damage, which is the most common cause of skin aging(1,4).

 After 2 Weeks of Using Cell Forté Skincare*